saki-lang/saki-lang.github.io/docs/02-mltt.md

 // **Neutral Values**

 /*
  * `NeutralValue` represents expressions that cannot be evaluated further due to
  * the absence of sufficient information (e.g., variables or applications of variables).
  */
 type NeutralValue = inductive {
     // Variable: A neutral value representing an unresolved variable.
     Var(String)
     // Application: Applying a neutral function to a value.
     Apply(NeutralValue, Value)
+    // Projection: Extracting the first or second element of a pair.
+    Proj(Projection, NeutralValue)
 }

 /**